cbrown11/PlatformContactExample/README.md

 The bus is also using a development version and stored locally to disk - ..\Platform\.learningtransport.

 I have already writen packages that can replace these in memory infrastures.
-For example I have  written cones using the EvenStore (Greg Young), SQL, MonogDB, and recently for Azure tables and Azure eventHub.
+For example using the Greg Young EvenStore, SQL, MonogDB, and recently for Azure tables and Azure eventHub.

 ## EventStore (Greg Young)